polymathrobotics/oci/README.md

 The images are pubished to https://hub.docker.com/u/polymathrobotics

+# Why are you re-publishing some official images?

+Very few official images use Ubuntu 20.04 as a base image in their "FROM" field.
+These container images nearly all consistently use Ubuntu 20.04 as the base image, which is the preferred base for the Robot Operating System.

+Because ROS uses Python heavily, it's not a good idea to use an alpine base image.
+It does not have a compatible C-runtime.
+And adding all the necessary C dependencies to an alpine image ironically makes it BIGGER than an equivalent Debian/Ubuntu image.

+The official Debian images aren't nearly as good as a base for container images as the Ubuntu ones, because they are updated less frequently with security updates than the Ubuntu ones.
+Most Debian base images contain more security vulnerabilities than the equivalent Ubuntu ones, simply because they aren't updated as often.
+Also the commonly used "buildpack-deps" base images contain a lot of extra unused packages that aren't ever used in ROS, like the subversion, bzr and mercurial source control management programs to try to save space for a broader set of images, but unfortunately also increase the threat surface with a lot of extra packages we don't need.

+It would be best to use Google's distroless images, but they are on the other end of the spectrum for dependencies, they don't include nearly enough.
+The Ubuntu images strike the best compromise in having most of the packages we need for ROS while not having too much we don't need.

+# Building these container images locally

 Normally it is expected that you just use the GitHub Actions pipelines that have been configured in `.github/workflows`.
 However, the scripts to build the container images in the `/bin` subdirectory can be used to build any image locally on your machine.
 For example, to build `ros-core-amd64`:

 ```